jbsparrow/CyberDropDownloader/docs/frequently-asked-questions.md

 This issue is caused by an improper installation of Python, specifically Python not being added to the system PATH.

-It is recommended to revisit the [Getting Started](getting-started/README.md) guide and follow the steps provided to reinstall Python correctly
+It is recommended to revisit the [Getting Started](getting-started/README.md) guide and follow the steps provided to reinstall or use one of the lastest start scripts

 </details>

 <details>
 <summary>  How do I scrape forum threads? </summary>

-You need to provide Cyberdrop-DL with your credentials or user cookies in order to scrape forums.

-You can do this in the UI by selecting `Manage Configs` -> `Edit Authentication Config`

-Then you can select whether you want to extract cookies from your browser automatically, or provide the details yourself.
+You may to import cookies to use as autentication for those sites.
+Follow the instructions here: [How to extract cookies (DDoSGuard or login errors) #839](https://github.com/jbsparrow/CyberDropDownloader/discussions/839)

 </details>